 Size of Appliance

 While there are larger air fryers available on the market, the NuWave cooking capacity is larger than the three Philips models mentioned above.
-NuWave also offers an extender ring that increases the overall capacity to accommodate a 14 lb ham!
+NuWave also offers an extender ring that increases the overall capacity to accommodate a 14 lb ham or small turkeys!

 The racks and baskets of both the Philips Airfryers and the NuWave oven are dishwasher safe.
 The Cuisinart parts are not dishwasher safe.